preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/creating-draft-process-v7/index.rst

-Creating a draft process in Omnia 7.0
+Creating a draft process in Omnia v7
 ================================================

+This page descibes how to create a draft process in Omnia 7.0 and later.

 Do the following to create a new Process: